 BEFORE YOU DECIDE TO USE A HELMET FROM THE LESSON BARN KEEP IN MIND:

 - Helmet Fit-It may not fit as well as a helmet you bought specifically for yourself, sized to fit your head.
 A correctly fitting helmet means better protection in the case of a fall.

 - Other Riders Wearing That Helmet– Another thing to consider is all the riders before you that have used the barn’s lesson helmets.
 They are sweating in these helmets, may have dandruff, could have lice, etc.

 - Unknown Falls-A safety issue when using the lesson barn helmets is that you don’t know if someone may have fallen with one of the helmets and that can cause the helmet to lose integrity.
 Helmets should be replaced in the event of a fall to the head or it may not do what it is supposed to do the next time.

-For more information on buying a safe riding helmet and helmet recommendations, check out my blog post Do I Need My Own Riding Helmet For Riding Lessons?
+Related Post: Do I Need My Own Riding Helmet For Riding Lessons?

 The next important piece of equipment after a riding helmet are riding boots.
 You don’t need to go out and buy actual riding boots but you do need boots or shoes that follow some specific guidelines.

 4-1/2 Star Rating- Check it out on Amazon

 Horses are heavy animals and if they step on your feet without proper protection, then you may have a very painful situation.
 Your toes will be more protected with the tough leather and your feet will be less likely to slide through the stirrup with the 1 inch heel while your riding.